pksilen/vitja-service/README.md

 - Kafka sendTo integration tests, create topic name with uuid postfix, use that and delete topic at end of testing
 - Redis sendTo integeration tests, create db/topic name with uuid postfix, use that and delete topic at end of testing
 - mysql2 distributed tracing
-- remote service calls can have rollback action and commit action
-  - Deletes can move stuff to shadow table and in commit clear from shadow table and do delete
 - Default loginService, signUpService, passwordReset service
     - Login route, check Referer header exists and domain ending is correct, eg. https://<something>.domain.com
     - User, add role field, joka voi olla createUserissa vain "user"